iuap-design/iweb-tool/README.md

 # iweb

-> a tool for building resource.
+> a open-source tool for building resource.

 ## install